Loy Krathong and Yi Peng Festivals, 2019

 When is Loy Krathong 2019 and Yi Peng 2019

-This year 2019 Loy Krathong and Yi Peng take place from 11 to 13 November, with the actual official day of Long Krathong being on the 13th.
+This year 2019 Loy Krathong and Yi Peng fall on 11 November and last until 13 November.
+The actual official day of Long Krathong is 11 November, despite erroneous information on Google.

 Best places in Thailand to celebrate Loy Krathong and Yi Peng